 Texas Instruments TI-58C Pool Water Analysis

 |Date of introduction:||1979||Display technology:||LED-stick|

 |AC-Adapter:||AC9131||Origin of manufacture:||USA (ATA)|

-program storage was corrected with the TI-58C.
-Using a low-power C-MOS memory (an
+program storage, was corrected with the TI-58C.
+Replacing the two

 The TI-58C continued the usage of the Solid State Software Modules™ with up to 5000 program steps introduced with the TI-58 and TI-59 already in 1977.
 On the backside of the TI-58/59 you'll notice a small lid with a place for a module.
 The Master Library with 25 different programs was included, a lot of other modules were available.

 We know five different approaches of the module expansion:

 • Standard modules like the Master Library use only the small sticker